fmorriso/APM-routed/README.md

 If you leave off `--prod`, your build may not spot all of the errors in your project.

-And yes, I will be the first to agree that putting `--prod` on `ng build` seems like overkill, but trust me, you want to find out from `ng build --prod` what is wrong with your project, not from `ng serve --prod`.
+And yes, I will be the first to agree that putting `--prod` on `ng build` during development seems like overkill, but trust me, you want to find out from `ng build --prod` what is wrong with your project, not from `ng serve --prod`.

 You will be amazed how many errors that `ng build --prod` uncovers that `ng build` remains blissfully unware of.

-In fact, I routinely replace the default generated `scripts` in package.json with these:
+In fact, I routinely replace the default Angular-CLI generated `scripts` in package.json with these:
 ```json
     "build": "ng build --verbose --progress --vendor-chunk --extract-css",
     "build-prod": "ng build --verbose --progress --vendor-chunk --extract-css --prod",